The AP Interview: Taliban seek ties with US, other ex-foes

 “Making Afghanistan unstable or having a weak Afghan government is not in the interest of anyone," said Muttaqi, whose aides include employees of the previous government as well as those recruited from the ranks of the Taliban.

-Muttaqi acknowledged the world's outrage at the Taliban-imposed limitations on girls' education and on women in the work force.
-In many parts of Afghanistan, female high school students between the grades of seven and 12 have not been permitted to go to school since the Taliban took over, and many female civil servants have been told to stay home.
-Taliban officials have said they need time to create gender-segregated arrangements in schools and work places that meet their severe interpretation of Islam.
+Muttaqi acknowledged the world's outrage at the Taliban-imposed limitations on girls' education and on women in the workforce.
+In many parts of Afghanistan, female students between grades 7 and 12 have not been allowed to go to school since the Taliban took over, and many female civil servants have been told to stay home.
+Taliban officials have said they need time to create gender-segregated arrangements in schools and the workplace to meet their severe interpretation of Islam.

 But Muttaqi said the Taliban have changed since they last ruled.

+“This shows that we are committed in principle to women participation," he said.

-He claimed that the Taliban have not targeted their opponents, instead having announced a general amnesty and providing some protection.
-Leaders of the previous government live without threat in Kabul, he said, though the majority have fled.
+He claimed the Taliban have not targeted their opponents, instead announcing a general amnesty and providing some protection.
+Leaders of the previous government live without threat in Kabul, he said, although most of them have fled.

-Last month, the international group Human Rights Watch published a report saying the Taliban summarily killed or forcibly disappeared more than 100 former police and intelligence officials in four provinces.
+Last month, the international group Human Rights Watch published a report that said the Taliban summarily killed or forcibly disappeared more than 100 former police and intelligence officials in four provinces.
 However, there have been no reports of large-scale retribution.

-Muttaqi charged the Afghan government that took power after the U.S-led coalition ousted the Taliban regime in 2001 carried out widespread revenge attacks against the Taliban.
-Hundreds disappeared or were killed, causing thousands to flee to the mountains, he said.
-The Taliban were ousted for harboring al Qaida and Osama bin Laden who masterminded the 9/11 terrorist attacks in the U.S.
+Muttaqi alleged the government that took power after the U.S.-led coalition ousted the Taliban regime in 2001 carried out widespread revenge attacks against the Taliban.
+Hundreds disappeared or were killed, with thousands fleeing to the mountains, he said.
+The Taliban were ousted for harboring al Qaida and Osama bin Laden for masterminding the 9/11 terrorist attacks in the U.S.

-Muttaqi insisted poverty and the dream of a better life — not fear — drove thousands of Afghans to rush the Kabul airport in mid-August in hopes of getting to America.
-The crush of people had generated searing images of men clinging to a departing American C-17 aircraft, while others fell to the ground as the wheels retracted.
+Muttaqi insisted poverty and the dream of a better life — not fear — drove thousands of Afghans to rush to Kabul's airport in mid-August in hopes of getting to America.
+The crush of people had generated searing images of men clinging to a departing American C-17 aircraft, while others fell to the ground as the landing gear retracted.

 He said the Taliban have made mistakes in their first months in power and that “we will work for more reforms which can benefit the nation."
 He did not elaborate on the mistakes or possible reforms.

-Muttaqi pushed back against comments by U.S. Marine Gen. Frank McKenzie who told the AP last week that the al-Qaida extremist group has grown slightly inside Afghanistan since U.S. forces left in late August.
+Muttaqi pushed back against comments by U.S. Marine Gen. Frank McKenzie who told the AP last week that al-Qaida has grown slightly in Afghanistan since U.S. forces left.
 McKenzie is Washington’s top military commander in the Middle East.

-In a February 2020 deal that spelled out the terms of a U.S. troop withdrawal, the Taliban had promised to fight terrorism and deny terrorist groups a safe haven.
+In a February 2020 deal that spelled out the terms of the U.S. troop withdrawal, the Taliban had promised to fight terrorism and deny terrorist groups a safe haven.

-Muttaqi said Sunday that the Taliban have kept that promise, along with a pledge not to attack U.S. and NATO forces during the final phase of the withdrawal which ended in late August.
+Muttaqi said Sunday that the Taliban have kept that promise, along with a pledge not to attack U.S. and NATO forces in the final phase of the withdrawal, which ended in late August.

-“Unfortunately, there are (always) allegation against the Islamic Emirate of Afghanistan , but there is no proof,” said Muttaqi.
+“Unfortunately, there are (always) allegations against the Islamic Emirate of Afghanistan, but there is no proof,” Muttaqi said.
 “If McKenzie has any proof, he should provide it.
-With confidence I can say that this is a baseless allegation.”
+With confidence, I can say that this is a baseless allegation.”

-Meanwhile, Islamic State militants have stepped up attacks on Taliban patrols and religious minorities in the past four months.
-The IS affiliate in Afghanistan has targeted Shiite mosques in the provincial capitals of Kunduz and Kandahar, and carried out frequent attacks on Taliban vehicles.
+Meanwhile, militants from the Islamic State group have stepped up attacks on Taliban patrols and religious minorities in the past four months.
+The IS affiliate in Afghanistan has targeted Shiite mosques in the provincial capitals of Kunduz and Kandahar, carrying out frequent attacks on Taliban vehicles.

-Muttaqi however said the Taliban have gained the upper hand in recent weeks, saying there had not been a major attack in the last month.
-Washington’s ability to track IS activities in Afghanistan has been handicapped since the troop withdrawal.
+Muttaqi, however, said the Taliban have gained the upper hand in recent weeks, saying there had not been a major attack in the last month.
+Washington’s ability to track IS activities in Afghanistan has been handicapped since the U.S. withdrawal.

-Muttaqi said he does not envision cooperating with the U.S. in the battle against the Islamic State.
+Muttaqi said he does not envision cooperating with the U.S. in the battle against the Islamic State group.

-However, he did express hope that with time, “America will slowly, slowly change its policy toward Afghanistan” as it sees evidence that a Taliban-ruled country able to stand on its own is a benefit to America.
+However, he did express hope that with time, “America will slowly, slowly change its policy toward Afghanistan” as it sees that a Taliban-ruled country standing on its own is a benefit to the U.S.

-“My last point is to America, to the American nation: You are a great and big nation and you must have enough patience and have a big heart to dare to make policies on Afghanistan based on international rules and relegation, and to end the differences and make the distance between us shorter and choose good relations with Afghanistan.”
+“My last point is to America, to the American nation: You are a great and big nation, and you must have enough patience and have a big heart to dare to make policies on Afghanistan based on international rules and relegation, and to end the differences and make the distance between us shorter and choose good relations with Afghanistan,” he said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.